Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/NetworkMiner.md

 	workMiner after version 2 can process MAC address specific correlation.
 This option will help identify if there is a MAC address conflict.

 Sent/Received Packet Processing
 	workMiner versions up to version 1.6 can handle packets in much detail.
 These options will help you investigate the sent/received kets in a more detailed format.
-This feature is not ava
+This feature is not available

+Frame Processing
+	Any version after 1.6 cant handle frames

+Parameter Processing
+	NetworkMiner version after version 2 can handle parameters in a more extensive form.

+Cleartext Processing
+	NetworkMiner versions up to version 1.6 can handle cleartext data.
+This option provides all extracted cleartext data in a single tab; it is beneficial to investigate cleartext data about the traffic data.
+However, it